Iconica-Development/training_flutter_basic/_slides/Slides. 5. Navigation and Routing/intro.md

 ---
 ### Navigation

 Most apps contain several screens for displaying different types of information.
 For example, we might have a screen that shows products.
-Our users could then tap on a product to get more information about it on a new screen.
+Our users could then tap on a product to get more information about it on a screen.

 Screens
 - Android calls them Activities.